DaemonLoki/stefanblos-website/Content/posts/twitter_space_how_to_approach_learning_something_new.md

 * Java Dev for ages.
 Got an iPod, got a mac, switched to iOS then switched jobs to be able to go all in.
 * Big Nerd Ranch book was my entry
 * Did a proof of concept with using CorePlot.
-Did a tiny bug fix even. https://github.com/core-plot/core-plot/commit/32858fb85d528823194512c5baf22ffaf7ce07fb
+Did a tiny bug fix even. ([Commit to be found here](https://github.com/core-plot/core-plot/commit/32858fb85d528823194512c5baf22ffaf7ce07fb))
 * Then went head first into a new job working on the ING Banking App, learning on the job really.

 ## 2. What are sources of information?